microsoft/vscode-maven/TestPlan.md

 ## Maven Executable Options and Enviroment Variables
 ### Maven Options
-1. Open user settings, set a value for `maven.executable.options`, e.g. "-o".
+1. Open user settings, set a value for `maven.executable.options`, e.g. `-o`.
 2. Right click on a project to trigger a maven command.
 3. Verify:
     1. The command executed in the terminal should have the options appended.